Sermons

 16 February 2020

 There are some tough teachings in the Bible but none would be as challenging as the one Jesus has placed before us today.
-Jesus says: if you are angry with a brother or sister, you will be liable to judgment; Anger is all around us these days.
-There seems to be so much to get… Read more
+Jesus says: if you are angry with… Read more

 Year A – 5th Sunday after Epiphany – Salting the earth